txthinking/brook/docs/brook-wssserver.md

 ```

 > Connect with CLI: `brook connect --link 'brook://...' --socks5 127.0.0.1:1080`.
 More parameters: `brook connect -h`<br>
-> Connect with GUI: add the brook link result
+> Connect with GUI: add the brook link

-## Run brook wssserver with custom certificate with [your own domain name]
+## Case 2: Run brook wssserver with custom certificate with [your own domain]

 -   Assume your domain is `domain.com`, with port `443`, with password `hello`
 -   If there is a firewall, remember to open **TCP on port 443**